leangjia/blender_docs/trunk/blender_docs/manual/editors/text_editor.rst

 Resolve Conflict
    Resolves modified file conflicts when an external text file is updated from another program.

-   Reload from disk
+   Reload from Disk
-      Opens the file from disk again, overriding any local changes.
+      Opens the file from drive again, overriding any local changes.
-   Make text internal
+   Make Text Internal
       Converts the external text data-block into an internal one.
    Ignore
       Hides the warning message until the external text file is modified externally again.